cyclejs-community/component-combinators/README.md

 together with components to build a non-trivial application.

-**A series of articles covers the theoretical underpinning** in more details (read chronologically, they constitute a long read, but I think they are very interesting).
+**A series of articles covers the theoretical underpinning** in more details (read chronologically -- concepts are built progressively).
 A [specific article](http://brucou.github.io/posts/applying-componentization-to-reactive-systems---sample-application/) shows the step-by-step building of the showcased sample application.
 A shorter introduction can be found in the `README` for the repository.

 # So what is a component combinator?